rketch/quadcopter/README.md

-# quadcopter
+# When Pigs Fly: The Quadcopter Project
-The quadcopter hardware and software made in UCSD class CSE 176e: Robotic System Design and Implementation.
-Made with Thomas Stuart.
+The hardware and firmware for a quadcopter were made in the UCSD class CSE 176e: Robotic System Design and Implementation with @ThomasStuart.

 For more information, please see: